BelugulaShushanth/CricFizzApp/README.md

 ## About Cricfizz
 <ol>
   <li>This is a live cricket scores application built by leveraging the <b>CricBuzz</b> API.</li>
-  <li>This is developed using the <b>Microservices Architecture</b> and implemented standard microservices patterns like <b>Config Server, Service Discovery, Load Balancing, Dynamic Scalling, API Gateway, Circuit Breaker, Resiliency</b></li>
+  <li>This is developed using the <b>Microservices Architecture</b> and implemented standard microservices patterns like <b>Config Server, Service Discovery, Load Balancing, Dynamic Scaling, API Gateway, Circuit
+   Breaker, Resiliency</b></li>
   <li>In this app a user can check the <b>live/recent/upcoming</b> cricket match scores</li>
   <li>This application also provides a feature called <b>alerts</b> where a user can subscribe to get alerts for a particular match</li>
   <li>A user can login using <b>Google OAuth</b> or by standard login form to subscribe to alerts</li>